alex-gamero/100-days-of-code/log.md

 **Today's Progress**: Today I practiced Linux and scipts that can be created to run as your own commands.

 **Thoughts**: I thought it was great the fact of being able to create scrpits in Linux and that inside them you can create variables or use commands to make these sciprits have a good functionality.
 I'm really excited to try them.

+### Day 32: July 22, Tuesday

+**Today's Progress**: Today, I practiced Java and Linux as well.

+**Thoughts**: It was a quiet day, practicing new concepts and theory, as well as some uses.